aepinilla/plastic_indicators/README.md

 # Instructions

-1. Download this repository (click on the green button, and select download as Zip.
+1. Download this repository (click on the green button, and select "Download ZIP".
 You can also clone it with this command:

 ```git clone git@github.com:aepinilla/plastic_indicators.git```